cleaton/dna/README.md

 # Durable Named Actors (DNA)

-Building block for stateful distributed applications, inspired by Cloudflares Durable Objects.
+DNA is an innovative building block for stateful distributed applications, taking inspiration from Cloudflare's Durable Objects.
+This library streamlines the development of distributed applications while offering a simple, user-friendly API for creating stateful actors.

-Built ontop of scylladb, using the scylla-elixir driver.
+## Key advantages
+* Unique actor naming across clusters to guarantee single-instance operation
+* Storage API with strong consistency and atomic writes within each actor
+* In-order and batched event processing for high throughput

+By reducing the boilerplate code typically associated with distributed applications.
+Potential use cases include distributed chat applications, where each chat room operates as an actor, or distributed game servers, with each game functioning as an actor.
+DNA is also ideal for creating data processing pipelines, where each stage consists of a set of actors akin to Kafka Streams partitions.

+DNA is built on top of ScyllaDB, utilizing the ex_scylla driver for optimal performance.

-## Features
+## Notable Features
-- Automatic clustering, find other nodes by querying scylladb
+* Seamless clustering, facilitated by ScyllaDB queries
-- Durable actors, with storage modules persiting data to scylladb
+* Persistent and durable actors with storage modules for data retention
-- Actors events are batched for higher throughput
+* Batching of actor events for superior throughput (refer to benchmarks)
-- Actors are automatically started on first message, or if already running forwarded to the correct node
+* Automatic actor initialization on first message receipt or appropriate node forwarding if already active

-This project is a work in progress.
+Please note that this project is a work in progress.
+I welcome your contributions, suggestions, and collaboration.
-Feel free to join in the development or give suggestions!

 ## Example
 ```elixir